Axis Bank launches NFC-enabled smartwatch for contactless payments

-Axis Bank, one of India's largest private banks, has launched a new smartwatch that integrates tap and pay NFC-enabled payments, as it seeks to revolutionise wearable payments.
+Axis Bank, one of India’s largest private banks, has introduced a new smartwatch with integrated tap-and-pay NFC-enabled payments, aiming to transform wearable payment solutions.

-Through a partnership with Mastercard and India-based wearable brand boAt Lifestyle, “Wave Fortune” enables Axis Bank’s cardholders to tokenise and store their debt and credit card on the boAt Crest Pay app and complete tap-and-pat transactions directly from their smartwatch.
+Developed in partnership with Mastercard and Indian wearable brand boAt Lifestyle, the "Wave Fortune" smartwatch allows Axis Bank cardholders to tokenise and store their debit and credit cards on the boAt Crest Pay app.
+This enables users to make tap-and-pay transactions directly from their wrist.

-Designed by boAt, the Crest Pay app combines fitness tracking and contactless payment functions, allowing users to make payments while tracking fitness and mental health parameters such as steps, calories and heart rate.
+Designed by boAt, the Crest Pay app combines fitness tracking with contactless payment features.
+Users can monitor health metrics such as steps, calories, and heart rate while making secure payments.

-Powered by Mastercard’s tokenisation technology and supported by TAPPY Technologies’ infrastructure, the smartwatch allows single-step payments of up to ₹5,000 on a POS device without entering the card PIN.
-The technology supports cards issued on both Mastercard and Visa networks, Axis said.
+Powered by Mastercard’s tokenisation technology and supported by TAPPY Technologies’ infrastructure, the smartwatch permits single-step payments of up to ₹5,000 at POS terminals without requiring a card PIN.
+Axis Bank confirmed that the technology supports cards issued on both Mastercard and Visa networks.

-TAPPY Technologies’ infrastructure is certified by Payment Card Industry Data Security Standard (PCISS) and they’ve been approved by Visa and Mastercard as a “One for All” digital wallet solution provider.
+TAPPY Technologies’ infrastructure is certified under the Payment Card Industry Data Security Standard (PCI DSS) and has been approved by Visa and Mastercard as a "One for All" digital wallet solution provider.

-“Whether you're grabbing a coffee, shopping on the go, or commuting, Wave Fortune ensures seamless and secure transactions, by integrating tap & pay NFC-enabled payments,” Axis Bank said in a LinkedIn post.
+Axis Bank stated in a LinkedIn post, "Whether you're grabbing a coffee, shopping on the go, or commuting, Wave Fortune ensures seamless and secure transactions by integrating tap-and-pay NFC-enabled payments."

-The smartwatch is currently priced at ₹3,299 with a limited time offer of ₹2,599 and is currently available in an active Black variant on the official boAt website.
+The smartwatch is currently priced at ₹3,299, with a limited-time offer reducing the cost to ₹2,599.
+It is available in an Active Black variant on boAt’s official website.

-By partnering with Kinexys Digital Payments (KDP), JP Morgan's global provider of blockchain-based financial infrastructure, the bank’s customers can now access 24/7 cross-border payments.
+By collaborating with Kinexys Digital Payments (KDP), JP Morgan’s global provider of blockchain-based financial infrastructure, Axis Bank’s customers can now access round-the-clock cross-border payment services.

 Share Story: